arjunumenon/pnpcall-20240418/codes/README.md

 # SESSION NAME

-This repository has the codes which is used by Arjun Menon in SESSION for the session **TOPIC NAME**
+This repository has the artifacts which is used by Arjun Menon in PnP Community Call happened on a8 April 2024 for the session **CLI for Microsoft 365 - Advanced usage**

 ## Pre-requisites